jgmalcolm/jgmalcolm.github.io/_posts/2015-05-27-co-founders.md

 time into the project.

 **Earn out.** Avoid granting all equity up front.
-Instead, equity should be granted over years (four years is common because it typically takes about that long to prove out a venture).
+Instead, equity should be granted over years (4-5 years is common because it typically takes about that long to prove out a venture).
 I've seen companies trapped in an equity arrangement with a partner who abandons the project while keeping the original equity locked; these typically end in a dissolution of assets and re-incorporation.
 What a waste of time and energy.
-Bake in an agreement that rewards partners for sticking around, leaves open the option for fairly compensating partners that decide to walk away, and protects the corporation through all of this.
+Bake in an agreement that [rewards partners for sticking around][vesting], leaves open the option for fairly compensating partners that decide to walk away, and protects the corporation through all of this.

 **Equity alternatives.** Maybe you want to avoid equity altogether.
 One option is for the minor partner to be paid hourly while the major partner